caseywatts/caseywatts.github.io/_posts/2018-12-16-debugging-your-brain-2.md

 ### Whoop Practice

 It takes a lot of practice to get good at noticing when introspection will help.
 Just being able to notice opportunities is a huge step forward.
-Whenever you get into this "whoop state" I want you to congratulate yourself.
+Whenever you get into this introspective state ("whoop state") I want you to congratulate yourself.
 You'll get better and better the more you do this.
 Be patient with yourself in the meantime.

 ### When not to control your thoughts?